Best holiday gifts under $250 for 2020

 New for 2020, Bose has just released its second-generation Frames.
 Yes, they are sunglasses with wireless headphones built-in.
 They also sound incredibly good.
 We really like the Tempo style shown here, but you can also opt for the Tenor or Soprano styles instead.

-Since hitting a new low price of $199 during Amazon Prime Day, the Apple AirPods are easier to recommend as a killer pair of wireless in-ear headphones.
-With a winning design and fit, solid bass performance and very effective noise canceling, they're excellent for making calls and listening to music -- even during a workout.
+Since dropping in price during Amazon Prime Day, the Apple AirPods are easier to recommend as a killer pair of wireless in-ear headphones.
+With a winning design and fit, solid sound quality and bass performance, and very effective noise canceling, they're excellent for making calls and listening to music -- even during a workout.
 They also now offer an amazing spatial audio feature when used with compatible Apple devices -- something you won't find on other true wireless headphones.
 Read our Apple AirPods Pro review.

 The Glow lamp is a highly portable, rechargeable nightlight that's undeniably beautiful, easy to setup and pleasant to use.
 It's become integral to my family's bedtime routine, and we now have two of them.
 We use them every night and take them with us wherever we go.
 (And that's another thing -- they're surprisingly tough.)